LaTableRouge/Simppple/readme.txt

 == Copyright ==

-Simppple WordPress Theme, (C) 2023 WordPress.org
-Simppple is distributed under the terms of the GNU GPL.
+Simppple WordPress Theme, (C) 2023 LaTableRouge Simppple is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify